valar/cli/README.md

 ## Configuration

-The API and Invoke authentication token can be supplied either via environment variable `VALAR_API_TOKEN` or via flag `--api-token`.
+The API and Invoke authentication token can be supplied either via environment variable `VALAR_TOKEN` or via flag `--api-token`.
+The Valar endpoint URL has to be supplied via environment variable `VALAR_ENDPOINT` or via flag `--api-endpoint`.

 ## Usage